-What should I know and do to prevent disease and protect citizens, the tourist industry and Hawai'i?
+What should I know and do to prevent disease and protect citizens, tourism and our economy?

 Preclass reading: As Hawai'i prepares to move out of lockdown, German Lopez' May 22, 2020 article "8 ways to go out and stay safe during the coronavirus pandemic" provides guidelines and videos on handwashing and masks.